-The PRISM set [23] was chosen as the base training dataset platform.
+The PRISM set [25] was chosen as the principal training dataset platform.
 It contains the following telephone data: NIST SRE 2004, 2005, 2006, 2008, 2010 Switchboard II Phases 2 and 3, Switchboard Cellular Parts 1 and 2, Fisher English Parts 1 and 2 giving 9670 female speakers.
 We have not included any noisy or reverberated data.

 A gender-independent UBM was represented as a full or diagonal covariance 2048-component GMM.
-It was trained on a subset of PRISM, giving 15602 files equally distributed between telephone and microphone condition, and male and female portions.
+It was trained on a subset of the PRISM training set: 15602 files equally distributed between telephone and microphone conditions, and male and female portions.
 The variance flooring was used in each iteration of EM algorithm during the UBM training.

-Gender-independent i-vector extractor was trained (in 10 iterations of a joint Expectation Maximization and Minimum Divergence steps) using the entire PRISM set.
-The results are reported with 600-dimensional i-vectors.
+Gender-independent i-vector extractor was trained (in 10 iterations of a joint Expectation Maximization and